Park golf: Tournaments

 There are regular tournaments, with scores as low as 96 for 4 rounds.
 One unexceptional competitor recently recorded a score of 22 for a round.
 Tournaments usually cost 1000 yen, which seems expensive, but on reflection is quite cheap when you consider that a box lunch is often included.
 The winner generally gets an envelope with a small amount of money, and the runners-up get boxes of tissues.
 Very often the courses are closed because people are having a tournament.

 Park golf trivia

-The Park Golf Association in Japan celebrates August 9 as 'Park Golf Day', in hopes of raising the profile of the game.
+The Nippon Park Golf Association in Japan celebrates August 9 as 'Park Golf Day', in hopes of raising the profile of the game.
 In Japanese, 8 can be said as "pa" and 9 as "ku".
 If put together, it sounds like park.

 The novel A Flower Blooms in Poloshiri Park was set in Poloshiri Highland Park Golf Course, Hokkaidō, Japan.

-American wrestler Dick "The Destroyer" Beyer, who spent several years wrestling in Japan, imported the sport of park golf to the United States and opened the first park golf course in the country (in his native Akron, New York) in July 2013.
+American wrestler Dick "The Destroyer" Beyer, who spent several years wrestling in Japan, imported the sport of park golf to the United States and opened the first park golf course in the country, in his native Akron, New York in July 2013.

+12 years after Dick "The Destroyer" Beyer opened the first park golf course in the United States, the course, Destroyer Park Golf, hosted the first International Park Golf Association tournament in North America on July 12-13, 2025.